ShaunaGordon/shaunagordon.github.com/content/posts/2013-02-19-box-sizing-border-box-and-changes-in-how-we-use-the-box-model.markdown

-title: "box-sizing: border-box and Changes in How We Use the Box Model"
+title: box-sizing: border-box and Changes in How We Use the Box Model
 date: 2013-02-19 17:00
 category: tech
 tags: standards